 The Demonstration affects coverage for certain specified mandatory State plan eligibles by requiring enrollment in coordinated, cost effective, health care delivery systems.
-In this way, the Demonstration will test the use of managed care entities to provide cost effective care coordination.
+In this way, the Demonstration will test the use of managed care entities to provide cost effective care coordination, including two pilot projects that will test the effect of integrating behavioral and physical health services for two populations - individuals residing in Maricopa county with serious mental illness and children participating in the Children's Rehabilitative Services program.
 The Demonstration also provides coverage to limited groups the State does not currently cover under its Medicaid State plan, including adults without dependent children, and a limited number of children with incomes above the levels under the Medicaid State plan and at or below 175 percent of the FPL, which will show the benefits of such coverage using these approaches to a wider population.
 In addition, the Demonstration will provide for payments to IHS and tribal 638 facilities to address the fiscal burden of uncompensated care for services provided in or by such facilities to individuals with income up to 100 percent of the FPL.
 This authority will enable the State to evaluate how this approach impacts the financial viability of IHS and 638 facilities and ensures the continued availability of a robust health care delivery network for current and future Medicaid beneficiaries.